Safety Tips

 Have an exit plan

-- Have a trusted friend agree to call you 30 minutes into the date so you have an easy reason to leave if you feel uncomfortable.
+You are always allowed to leave.
+You don't owe anyone a reason or an apology.
+Consider asking a trusted friend to call you 30 minutes into the date so you have an easy, graceful way to end the meeting if you're uncomfortable.

-- Asks for money, gift cards, cryptocurrency, or wire transfers for any reason — no matter how compelling the story.
+- Asks for money, gift cards, cryptocurrency, or wire transfers for any reason, no matter how convincing the story.
 This is almost always a scam.

-- Refuses to video chat or always has a reason to avoid showing their face.
+- Refuses to video chat or always has a convenient reason to avoid showing their face.

-- Escalates intimacy or emotional intensity very quickly — declarations of love within days are a classic manipulation technique.
+- Escalates emotional intensity very quickly — declarations of love within days of chatting are a classic manipulation technique.

-- Only contacts you outside the app, or pushes you to move to personal channels immediately.
+- Only contacts you outside the App or pushes you to move to personal channels right away.

-- Stories are inconsistent — job, location, family details do not add up.
+- Tells inconsistent stories — job details, location, family situation that don't add up.

 - Discourages you from talking to friends or family about them.

-- Asks for explicit photos early in the conversation — this is sometimes used for blackmail (sextortion).
+- Asks for explicit photos or videos early in the conversation — this is sometimes used for blackmail (sextortion).

-- Profile photos look professionally taken or too good — check with a reverse image search.
+- Profile photos look like stock photos or model shoots — check with a reverse image search.

 If something feels wrong, trust your instincts.
 You can unmatch and report at any time.